ronellsicat/DxR/AUTHORING.md

 ### Steps:

-1. Add a DxRView object into your scene by dragging and dropping the DxRView prefab (found in Assets/DxR/) into your Unity Hierarchy.
+1. Add a DxRSceneObject into your scene by dragging and dropping the DxRSceneObject prefab (found in Assets/DxR/Prefabs/) into your Unity Hierarchy.
-2. Select your instance to set parameters as needed, particularly the filename for the specification, e.g., vis_spec.json.
+2. Select the object in your hierarchy to show parameters in the inspector windos.
+Set parameters as needed - particularly the filename for the specification, e.g., DxRData/vis_spec.json.
+Note that this filename is relative to the Assets/StreamingAssets/ folder.
-3. Create a specification file, e.g., vis_spec.json, inside Assets/StreamingAssets folder.
+3. Create a specification file, e.g., DxRData/vis_spec.json, inside Assets/StreamingAssets/ folder.
 4. Modify the contents of specification file to create your visualization as desired.
 The grammar for specifying visualizations is described here [TODO].
+You can also look at [Vega-Lite](https://vega.github.io/vega-lite/)'s grammar for reference.
-5. Your specified visualization will get created automatically at run time.
+5. Your specified visualization will get created automatically when you play the scene.

 ## Full high-level specs: